Sunset at Prambanan Temple: All You Need to Know

 Get an organized tour

-If you want maximum convenience, have everything sorted out for you, and to not have to worry about transportation, then an affordable organized tour is your best bet.
+If you want maximum convenience, have everything sorted out for you, and not have to worry about transportation, then an affordable organized tour is your best bet.

 Leave a Reply